zivankaraman/CDSE/README.md

 ### Development version

-You can install the latest development version of `CDSE` from GitHub with:
+You can install the latest development version of `CDSE` from [GitHub](https://github.com/zivankaraman/CDSE) with:

 ``` r
 require(remotes)
 install_github("zivankaraman/CDSE")
 ```

+## Usage

+Read through the [Articles](https://zivankaraman.github.io/CDSE/) to learn how to use the package.

 ## License